Healthy Baby Rubberplant (Peperomia obtusifolia) in bright indirect, also known as Baby Rubberplant

 Process

-Water rooting shows roots in 3-5 weeks.
-Soil rooting takes 4-6 weeks.
+In practice, water rooting shows roots in 3-5 weeks.
+In practice, soil rooting takes 4-6 weeks.

 Pitfalls